supply_chain_node Module

 Return a new SupplyChainNode object with attributes copied from the values in the_dict.
 List attributes are deep-copied so changes to the original dict do not get propagated to the object.

-Similarly, network object is not filled, but should be filled with the network object if this function is called recursively from a SupplyChainNetwork’s from_dict() method.
+These attributes should be completed (i.e., indices replaced by objects, etc.) by the network object if this function is called recursively from a SupplyChainNetwork’s from_dict() method.

 Parameters